 Slides Blackberry, Samsung shines for Smartphone Users

+The smartphone Samsung Galaxy reference in Canada in February launched. in January gave 32 percent of Canadians surveyed by Ipsos she plans to buy a Samsung smartphone, compared with 21 percent a year earlier.
 Note Smartphone Samsung Galaxy in Canada in February to life.
 In January, gave 32 percent of Canadians surveyed by Ipsos she plans to buy a Samsung smartphone, compared to 21 percent a year earlier.
 (Samsung Electronics Inc. Canada / Canadian Press)

 ‘intentions to purchase a BlackBerry fell by almost a third over the same period last year, “said Mary Beth Barbour, senior vice-president of Ipsos Reid in a statement that publication be accompanied by an online survey of 46,000 Canadians .

-The survey was conducted in January, the respondents asked about their preferences for branded smartphones, tablets and e-reader.
 “The interest in Apple continues on a small hill, while the Android phones ready to the lion’s share of losses from RIM, thanks in no small part to Samsung are for the purpose of the purchases were up 50 percent over the past 12 – is still a period of twelve months’

 BlackBerry